Kanae Kijima

-Kanae Kijima (木嶋 佳苗, Kijima Kanae), known as The Konkatsu Killer, is Japanese fraudster and serial killer, convicted for poisoning three would-be husbands and suspected of four more, spanning from 2007 to 2009.
+Kanae Kijima (木嶋 佳苗, Kijima Kanae), known as The Konkatsu Killer, is a Japanese fraudster and serial killer, convicted for poisoning three would-be husbands and suspected of four more, spanning from 2007 to 2009.

 She was given her nickname for her frequenting of "konkatsu" (marriage-hunting) websites, with her case also being called with similar names (ex.
 Konkatsu Killings Case, etc.).